TingyanXiang/kbpd_kdd23/README.md

 python kbpd_kdd23/main_hrg.py test
 ```
 Usually, you need run this command line for training and inference, with modification about data paths in `config/config_hrg.py`.
+About data format, there is detailed explanation in `config/config_hrg.py`.